How to Size Ground Wire for 100A, 125A, and 200A Services

 What is the correct ground wire size for 200 amp service?

-The most common ground wire size for 200 amp service (the Grounding Electrode Conductor) is #4 AWG copper or #2 AWG aluminum.
-This is based on the typical service entrance conductor size (e.g., 2/0 copper or 4/0 aluminum) and is found by using NEC Table 250.66.
+The most common ground wire size for 200 amp service (the Grounding Electrode Conductor) is #4 AWG copper or #2 AWG aluminum when the service-entrance conductors are 2/0 copper or 4/0 aluminum, respectively.
+Always confirm by checking the actual service-entrance conductor size and consulting NEC Table 250.66.

 How do I determine the 100 amp ground wire size?